mzattera/v4j/docs/003/index.md

 ![T-SNE visualization of Voynich pages](images/SNE - Pages - ALL.PNG)

-#### Courier's Language
+#### Currier's Language

-The image below shows how pages tend to form three distinct clusters, which are highly correlated with Courier's languages (A or B).
+The image below shows how pages tend to form three distinct clusters, which are highly correlated with Currier's languages (A or B).

 - A cluster of pages using A language (in blue on top-left of the image), composed mostly by Pharmaceutical and Herbal A pages.
 - A cluster of pages using B language (in purple on right of the image), composed mostly by Biological and Stars pages.